| Main points | Description |

 What Are the Standard Latin Honors?

 Many schools have clear charts that show the GPA needed for the Dean's List and other honors.
-You can use a Dean's list eligibility checker to see where you stand.
+You can use a Dean’s List thresholds guide to see where you stand.

 How Your GPA is Calculated for Honors